 It comes as no surprise that more than eight out of 10 Americans anticipate stress during the holiday season, as shown in a poll conducted by the American Psychological Association.
+Not only can increased holiday stress dampen spirits during the most joyous season, it can also inhibit productivity during the most demanding time for eCommerce fulfillment.

 After all, running a successful business while maintaining a healthy personal life is challenging enough during regular seasons.
 When you take into account the added responsibilities of participating in family holiday traditions, and meeting demand of increased holiday sales from eCommerce customers — it can all become overwhelming..